kylegrantlucas/takeout/README.md

 #### Extensions

 You have the ability to specify an extension that gets tacked on, if you need it.
-You may do this in either the call or in teh client instantiation, however the call will always override the clients extension if there is a confilct.
+You may do this in either the call or in the client instantiation, however the call will always override the clients extension if there is a conflict.

     client = Takeout::Client.new do |client|
       client.uri = 'testing.com'